syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 ## Customize header text styles

 Customizing the grid header styles allows you to modify the appearance of the column header in the Grid control to meet your design requirements.
 You can customize the font, background color, and other styles of the header cells.
-To customize the header styles in the grid, you can use CSS, properties, methods, or event support provided by the Syncfusion ##Platform_Name## Grid component.
+To customize the header styles in the grid, you can use CSS, properties, methods, or event support provided by the Syncfusion ##Platform_Name## Grid control.

 ### Using CSS